 Intake Session - Adults

 Our intake sessions help us get to know one another and help us design creative sessions and activities that will be the best fit for your or your child.
 We will want to review our boundaries and expectations for working together, and get to know your strengths, materials preferences, and goals for support.
-For adults, we schedule a 90-minute intake appointment in one session.
+For adults, we schedule an intake appointment in one 50-minute session.

 Intake Sessions - Children

-For children under the age of 18, the intake takes place within two separate 45-minute appointments.
+For children under the age of 18, the intake process takes place within two separate 50-minute appointments.
 The first session is with the parent and the child's art therapist, without the child present (via Zoom or in-person).
 The second session is with the child and the art therapist.

 In the initial parent session, we'll review our practice policies, listen to your concerns, learn what you feel has helped in the past, and discuss how we will communicate and collaborate together to support your child.

 In your child's initial session, we will be helping your child get acclimated to our space and routines, and attuned to the art therapist they'll be working with.
 We'll be focusing on helping them feel comfortable and safe.
 We'll be getting to know the way your child prefers to communicate and create.